 [see: Weekly Snow Depth and Ranking Maps | NWS Snow Depth Estimation Map | Midwest Regional Climate Center Snow Depth Map]

-- The U. S. Drought Monitor map released on January 7, 2021 depicts all but the far southeast with some level of drought designation.
-Last year at this time the state was free of any drought.
-About 75% of the state was Abnormally Dry, and 23% of the state in Moderate Drought conditions.
-A small area in Rock County in southwest Minnesota had Severe Drought conditions.
+- The drought that began in 2020, is persisting into 2022, but conditions have improved from the peak in mid-August 2021.
+The U. S. Drought Monitor map released on January 6, 2022 depicts 30% of the state free of drought designation.
+About 31% of the state was Abnormally Dry, and 29% of the state in Moderate Drought conditions.
+Portions of north central and northeast Minnesota are in Severe Drought conditions.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]